Skulduggery Pleasant: Mortal Coil

-Skulduggery Pleasant: Mortal Coil is young adult and fantasy novel written by Irish playwright Derek Landy, published in September 2010.
-It is the fifth of the Skulduggery Pleasant series and sequel to Skulduggery Pleasant: Dark Days, marking the first time two novels in the series had been released in one year.
+Skulduggery Pleasant: Mortal Coil is a young adult fantasy novel written by Irish playwright Derek Landy and published in September 2010.
+It is the fifth of the Skulduggery Pleasant series and the sequel to Skulduggery Pleasant: Dark Days, marking the first time two novels in the series had been released in one year.

-The story follows the sorcerer and detectives Valkyrie Cain and Skulduggery Pleasant as they struggle to protect a known killer from an unstoppable assassin, while Valkyrie quests to prevent her dark and murderous destiny, while the Remnants seek to fulfill it.
+The story follows the sorcerer-detectives Valkyrie Cain and Skulduggery Pleasant as Valkyrie fights to prevent her dark destiny and Remnants seek to fulfil it.
 The book would not see release in the US and Canada until 2018.
 HarperCollins Audio also publishes the unabridged CD sets of the books read by Rupert Degas.